By Chanté Eliaszadeh | Updated June 2026

 General Unsecured Claim (Worst Case): If assets are deemed property of the bankruptcy estate, you become a general unsecured creditor competing with all other creditors for a share of available assets.
 This often applies when:

-Real Example: In the Celsius bankruptcy, the court ruled that assets in "Earn" accounts became property of the bankruptcy estate because Celsius's Terms of Use transferred ownership to the company.
-Earn account holders became unsecured creditors, while Custody account holders retained ownership of their specific crypto assets.
+Real Example: In the Celsius bankruptcy, the court ruled that assets in interest-bearing “Earn” accounts became property of the bankruptcy estate, because Celsius’s Terms of Use transferred ownership to the company; those holders became general unsecured creditors.2 Custody-account holders were treated as retaining their own crypto through the case’s later proceedings and plan.

 This distinction has profound implications for recovery rates and timelines.